 3. Be a good ambassador for your own country: When you’re out and about in the world ensure that you’re a good representative of your culture.
 Like an ambassador, you should be able to speak about the affairs of your home in a positive, yet balanced way.
 Even if there are problems in your country, demonstrate your concern about the issues outlining the active steps being taken to find solutions.
 I’ve felt this many times in my life and have always done my best to represent my country of origin in the best possible light, a responsibility I have never taken lightly.

 4. Contribute to both global and national causes: Most people’s concerns center on the pressing issues in their communities.
 As the saying goes, “Charity begins at home”.
 But, as we educate ourselves on international affairs, it’s tougher to turn a blind eye to the problems that are threatening our planetary ecosystem.
-In this previous post, I’ve written in detail about what each one of us can do to help alleviate global problems.
+Each one of us has the power to help alleviate global problems.

 The world is gradually appearing to grow smaller and smaller, and we should celebrate the closeness that we’re feeling with each other in the process.
 If we can do this, while holding on to our distinct national identities with their unique color, texture, and rhythms, we’ll have the capacity to add to the vibrant and beautiful mosaic that defines planet Earth.